 Esteemed Curtis faculty, including Chair of Musical Studies Jonathan Coopersmith, and special guests, such as conductor Osmo Vänskä, lead an expert dive into specially chosen repertoire, with information on its composers and historical context.
 After attending, participants will hear the works in a live Curtis performance, armed with an intimate knowledge of the repertoire and performers that will transform their listening experience.

 In a January 2020 seminar, participants learned about Sibelius’s Symphony No. 2 from special guest Osmo Vänskä, who would later lead the piece in performance with the Curtis Symphony Orchestra.
 Mr. Vänskä answered participant questions and discussed his personal interpretations of the work as well as the composer’s stature in their common homeland, Finland.
 “Music doesn’t give emotion to a nation, but to the people of that nation.
 It’s about some hope and something that may block that hope.
 And that’s why this piece is for everyone.”

 Mr. Vänskä’s insight’s are among many of those shared by performers and composers during Evening Seminars.
 Learn more about multiple topics and dates offered.

-Delve into Beethoven’s Piano Sonatas or learn about the World of the String Quartet in free, on-demand online courses taught by Curtis faculty on Coursera.
+Delve into Beethoven’s Piano Sonatas or learn about the World of the String Quartet in free, on-demand online courses taught by Curtis faculty and alumni on Coursera.

 Curtis was the first classical music conservatory to partner with Coursera to create and distribute a massive open online course (MOOC).
 Since launching its first class in 2013, Curtis has reached over 150,000 students on Coursera, from teens to lifelong learners, in 185 countries.